 Step 6: Select Pantheon desktop environment

-Just click on the small Ubuntu or Unity icon, or any other name you might call or, and click on ‘Pantheon’ desktop environment to use it as the default one.
+Just click on the small Ubuntu or Unity icon, or any other name you might call, and click on the ‘Pantheon’ desktop environment to use it as the default one.

-Now login with your credentials and get Elementary OS desktop environment experience on your Ubuntu system.
+Now login with your credentials and get an Elementary OS desktop environment experience on your Ubuntu system.